julielerudulier/Professional_Certificates/CS50's Introduction to Computer Science/Week 7 - SQL/README.md

-### In Week 7, the class discusses SQL and how to program efficiently in a more general manner .
+### In week 7, the class discusses SQL and how to program efficiently in a more general manner .

 Week 7's assignments include:
 * [Lab 7: Songs](https://cs50.harvard.edu/x/2023/labs/7/)